johnsonchmatc/madisoncollege_php_webdevelopment/syllabus.md

 Syllabus Changes: As your instructor, I retain the right to make changes based on the timeline of the class, feedback from learners and/or logistical issues and will inform you as soon as a change is made.

 #Grading Policy
 * All work that is to be graded must be accomplished by your own effort.
 Points will be deducted for not submitting assigned work by the due date.
-Projects to be graded may be submitted only once.
 * Ten percent of the points will be taken off for each day that the assignment is late.
 * Assignments will NOT be accepted if they are more than 10 DAYS late.
 * Assignments will NOT be accepted after the START of the class period in which the final exam is administered.